valsson-group/valsson-group.github.io/_pages/members/members.md

 - Dr. Bin Song, PhD Student at the MPI for Polymer Research, Graduated in May 2022.

 ## Alumni
+- Kriti Alam, Graduate Student at University of North Texas from August 2023 to August 2025.
 - Dr. Nanning Petersen, PhD Student at the MPI for Polymer Research from October 2019 to April 2024.
-- Dr. Benjamin Pampel, PhD Student at the MPI for Polymer Research from March 2018 to June 2022 and Postdoctoral Researcher at MPI for Polymer Research from July 2022 to October 2022.
+- Dr. Benjamin Pampel, PhD Student at the MPI for Polymer Research from March 2018 to June 2022 and postdoctoral Researcher at MPI for Polymer Research from July 2022 to October 2022.
 - Dr. Bin Song, PhD Student the MPI for Polymer Research from October 2017 to May 2022.
 - Dr. Nehzat Safaei, Postdoctoral Researcher at the MPI for Polymer Research from February 2018 to June 2021.

 ## Visitors -- University of North Texas